Fati's Procedure on

 Send a Message to Fati

-We'll deliver your message to Fati at her hospital bed.
+We'll deliver your message to Fati as soon as we see her.